sainirajesh17/Bank_Marketing_Effectiveness_Prediction-ML_Classification-/README.md

 The calls with large duration have more tendency for conversion.
 Majority of people were not contacted previously before this campaign.

-We can choose Support Vector Machine or KNN or Decision Tree to predict Effectiveness as all 3 of them are showing the same accuracy & F1- <b>Score - (0.8824).</b>
+We can choose "KNN" or "Decision Tree" to predict Effectiveness as both of them are showing same accuracy of 88% & F1- Score of (0.8824).</b>